Community roots

 How it works

-As a community-based effort, we invite involvement in all aspects of the project - from conducting recorded interviews to audio editing and podcast production to the curation of exhibits and public programming.
+As a community-based effort, we invite involvement in all aspects of our projects - from conducting recorded interviews to audio editing and podcast production to the curation of exhibits and public programming.
 Community members are invited to join a cohort of learners to gain relevant skills to complete aspects of the project, may earn college credit, and are offered a stipend for their time.
 Oral histories gathered as part of this project engage the community, including event series, artist talks, workshops, performances, exhibits, podcasts, and more.
+Learn more about Window Seat's ethical community-based oral history process.

-A team of community researchers have been gathering oral histories since winter 2023 about three local organizing efforts that are important to our collective history in the South Sound.
+A team of community researchers began gathering oral histories in the winter 2023 about three local organizing efforts grounded in specific spaces that are important to our collective history in the South Sound.
 Research ideas came to us from our community cohort, who had personal interest and connections to these stories.

 The Stories